HFC Registration FAQ

 WHEN DO THINGS START AND END?

-The HFC Program spans approximately four years, starting in August 2017 with the pre-Tournament HFC Challenge.
-The Program will be divided into phases (forecasting seasons) to allow forecasters periodic downtime, and to enable performers to assess their results and tweak their systems for optimal forecasting accuracy.
-The HFC Challenge, spanning approximately five months, commences August 2017 and concludes near the beginning of 2018.
-The first forecasting season of the Tournament begins shortly thereafter and will last approximately seven months.
-Additional tournament phases/seasons are expected to follow.
+The HFC Program spans approximately four years.
+The Program is divided into phases (forecasting seasons) to allow forecasters periodic downtime, and to enable performers to assess their results and tweak their systems for optimal forecasting accuracy.
+The first forecasting season of the Tournament began March 7th 2018.
+The next season is expected to start in Fall 2018 and will last approximately nine months.

 HOW DO I QUALIFY TO PARTICIPATE IN THE HFC PROGRAM?